Evizero/Augmentor.jl/docs/index.rst

 Augmentor.jl's documentation
 ================================

-Augmentor is a real-time image-augmentation library designed to render the process of artificial dataset enlargement more convenient, less error prone, and easier to reproduce.
+Augmentor is a real-time image augmentation library designed to render the process of artificial dataset enlargement more convenient, less error prone, and easier to reproduce.
 It offers the user the ability to build a stochastic augmentation pipeline using simple building blocks.
-In other words, a stochastic augmentation pipeline is simply a sequence of operations for which the parameters can (but need not) be random variables.
+In other words, a stochastic augmentation pipeline is simply a sequence of operations for which the parameters can (but need not) be random variables as the following code snippet demonstrates.

 .. code-block:: jlcon